NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 constructor(private _groceryListService: GroceryListService) {}
 ```

-Because we’re injecting a service we must also add it as a provider within our component decorator:
+Next, because you’re injecting a service into your constructor you must also include it as a provider within your component decorator.
+To do so, replace the existing `@Component` decorator with the code below:

 ``` TypeScript
 @Component({